named-data/ndn-cxx/docs/code-style.rst

         // }

     By assigning boolean variables to expressions, the program gets automatic documentation.
-The construction will be easier to read, debug and maintain.
+The construction will be easier to read, debug, and maintain.

 3.15.
 The conditional should be put on a separate line.